 School availability

 Some Japanese language schools do have age limits for accepting students.
-However, the majority of our schools support mature students and we have helped many students apply to Japanese language schools successfully, and study in Japan over 30.
+However, the majority of our schools support mature students and we have helped many students over 30 apply to Japanese language schools successfully, and study in Japan.
 Talk to us and we can help you find the best option for you.

 Take a Study Trip